lerouche/zxcvbn-c/README.md

--- The variable `entropy` will be a number, and may have decimal places local entropy = zxcvbn.getEntropy("password", {"additional", "user", "dictionary"}) local score = zxcvbn.getScore("password", {"additional", "user", "dictionary"})
+-- The variable `entropy` will be a number, and may have decimal places local entropy = zxcvbn.getEntropy("password", {"additional", "user", "dictionary"}) -- The variable `score` will be an integer between 0 and 4 (inclusive) local score = zxcvbn.getScore("password", {"additional", "user", "dictionary"})
 ```